Craft a path toward your future as a practicing artist in a mentor-supported, studio-based program.

 Dedicated Studio Space

 As a post-baccalaureate resident, you will have your own studio among the senior studios and access to all of the campus' resources.
-Your studio will be located in the main campus building with our expansive Printmaking Studio, Make+Think+Code creative technology lab, Digital Print Studio, and Photography Lab.
+Your studio will be located in the main campus building with our expansive Printmaking Studio, Creative Technology Lab, Digital Print Studio, and Photography Lab.
 Nearby, in the Glass Building, you'll also find our 3D Labs for wood, metal, ceramics, moldmaking, and soft sculpture.

 Access to Tools and Resources

-You will have access to the all of the College's state-of-the-art digital labs, including Make+Think+Code, plus all of our shop facilities, which support all manner of creative 2-D, 3-D, and time-based making, as well as the Albert Solheim Library’s extensive collections and resources.
+You will have access to the all of the College's state-of-the-art digital labs, including Creative Technology Lab, plus all of our shop facilities, which support all manner of creative 2-D, 3-D, and time-based making, as well as the Albert Solheim Library’s extensive collections and resources.

 See Exhibitions.
 Make Exhibitions.